On-screen graphics

 For more information on how to treat the text, click here.

-For single icons, the icon should be scaled to 1/5 of the width of the image.
+For single pictograms, the pictogram should be scaled to 1/5 of the width of the image.

-However, there are certain edge cases when icons can be larger or smaller, depending on the context.
-Icon size and placement should be selected on a case-by-case basis, to work both aesthetically and from a communications point-of-view.
+However, there are certain edge cases when pictograms can be larger or smaller, depending on the context.
+Pictogram size and placement should be selected on a case-by-case basis, to work both aesthetically and from a communications point-of-view.

-You can combine icons with our taglines and/or text.
+You can combine pictograms with our taglines and/or text.
 Text and taglines should follow their respective guidelines.

-To learn more about icons, see the Icons chapter.
+To learn more about pictograms, see the Pictograms chapter.

 Dimensional